jihadichan/jp/notes/cookbook.md

 2. Open in Excel
 3. Copy complete column with images (`<img src="yomichan_...`) and replace `yomichan_` with `vocab2/yomichan_`
 4. Same for `[sound:yomichan_` column.
-5. Copy all image & mp3 files from `/.local/share/Anki2/User 1/collection.media`, into new folder `vocab2`
+5. Copy all image & mp3 files from `/.local/share/Anki2/User 1/collection.media`, into new folder `vocab2`.
+On Windows go to `%APPDATA%\Anki2`
 6. Reimporting, don't forget to set to "update" and allow HTML

 Don't forget to set your new deck in the AnkiConnect settings in Yomichan.